markeastman/Tabella/version_5/README.md

 # Tabella Version 5
-Adds a module for JMeter tests
+Adds JMeter tests to test the retrieval and the inserts